 - Bars can be stored in the fridge or freezer.

-**If you don't have a microwave, simply soak the dates in hot water for at least 2 hours.
+**If you don't have a microwave, simply soak the dates in boiling water for 5-10 minutes.

-***Freezing the bars firms up the caramel and shortbread, making them easier to dip into the chocolate.
+***Freezing the bars firms up the caramel and shortbread, making them easier to cut and dip into the chocolate.

 Keywords: Twix candy bar, homemade twix, vegan twix, paleo twix, paleo candy bar recipe, nut free Twix bars, no bake candy bars, egg free dessert recipes, tigernut flour recipes, date caramel